 The European Court of Justice ruled in Franca Ninni-Orasche (C-413/01) that a fixed-term contract of employment for ten weeks was sufficient for the applicant to be a worker under EU law.
 The case concerned educational grants and led to the issue of guidelines to the local authorities about when a person is deemed to be a worker.
 The guidelines concern employment relationships for which a short-term contract has been concluded in advance.
 The guidelines fix a minimum period of ten weeks for such situations.
 However, it should be emphasised that a concrete assessment must be made in each case.

 Accordingly, a concrete and individual assessment must be made in each case, and the ten-week period fixed by the Court in the Ninni-Orasche judgment is thus only to be seen as an example of a situation in which ten weeks of employment were deemed to suffice.

-A Union citizen/an EEA national who has permanent employment, but ceases working after less than ten weeks, may satisfy the conditions for being a worker under EU law in certain circumstances, while another person having worked for more than ten weeks may not always satisfy the conditions, e.g. due to lack of genuine work or for other reasons.
+An EU/EEA citizen who has permanent employment, but ceases working after less than ten weeks, may satisfy the conditions for being a worker under EU law in certain circumstances, while another person having worked for more than ten weeks may not always satisfy the conditions, e.g. due to lack of genuine work.

 Registration of an EU/EEA citizen who is at the same time a student and a worker

 An EU/EEA citizen who in parallel with his activity as a student is working to the extent that he/she meets the requirements to be considered as a worker under the EU rules may instead chose to be issued with a registration certificate as a worker.
 Likewise an EU/EEA citizen who is registered as a worker before he/she starts studying and during his/her studies continues to have genuine and effective employment may chose to keep his/her registration certificate as a worker.